-For years a favoured retreat for Melburnians in search of rest and relaxation, the stunning Dandenong Ranges offers so much for visitors to enjoy.
+For years a favoured retreat for Melburnians in search of rest and relaxation, the stunning Dandenong Ranges offer so much for visitors to enjoy.

-Located just thirty-five kilometres east of the Melbourne CBD, the air is fresher, the soil is richer, the trees are noticeably taller, and the lush landscape is dotted with quaint towns.
+Located just thirty-five kilometres east of the Melbourne CBD, the air in the Dandenongs is fresher, the trees are noticeably taller, and the lush landscape is dotted with quaint villages and towns.

-Here are ten top things to do in the Dandenong Ranges that will transport you to another world – just a short drive from the city.
+Here are ten top things to do in the Dandenong Ranges.

 Walk the Kokoda Track Memorial Walk